ShalokShalom/calamares.github.io/about.md

 ## What is Calamares made of
 {: .offset}

-Calamares is mostly written in C++17, with Qt 5 (5.9 or later) as general purpose library and UI toolkit.
+Calamares is mostly written in C++17, with Qt 5 [or](https://github.com/calamares/calamares/blob/calamares/CONTRIBUTING.md#dependencies-for-calamares-33) Qt 6 as general purpose library and UI toolkit.

 Calamares is modular by design, and Python 3 was chosen as the main